ICRAR/daliuge/docs/architecture/managers.rst

 that the nodes of the graph contain all the necessary information to route them to the correct Node Drop Managers.
-At deployment time it will also make sure that the inter-node Drop relationships (which are invisible from the Node Drop Managers' point of view) are satisfied by obtaining Drop Pyro proxies and linking them correspondingly.
+At deployment time it will also make sure that the inter-node Drop relationships (which are invisible from the Node Drop Managers' point of view) are satisfied by obtaining Drop proxies (using remote procedure calls) and linking them correspondingly.

 Master Drop Manager